 It’s common for new fathers to experience joy, excitement, stress and fear while adjusting to parenthood.
 Did you know that 10% of new fathers suffer from Postpartum Depression (PPD) and 50% when mom is depressed too?
 Most people are not aware, including the fathers experiencing it.

-In honour of World Mental Health Day, on October 10th, we would like to bring awareness to this often stigmatized issue.
+To make change happen, we would like to bring awareness to this often stigmatized issue.
 Here’s what Public Health Nurses from our Fathering Committee share:

 Recognizing PPD in fathers is important because it may affect their children.
 For example, children and teenagers whose fathers are involved have better peer relationships, have a higher self-esteem and greater life satisfaction.
 Also, having an involved father lowers depression, anxiety, and self-doubt and is important for the development of empathy.